brimdata/zed/docs/libraries/go.md

 ### Local Lake Reader

 This example interacts with a Zed lake.
-Note that it is straightforward to support both direct access to a lake via the files (or S3 URL) as well as access to a lake via a service endpoint.
+Note that it is straightforward to support both direct access to a lake via the file system (or S3 URL) as well as network access via a service endpoint.

 First, we'll use `zed` to create a lake and load the example data:
 ```